• Skip to primary navigation

 Worth reflecting on how much work there is still to do in building effective, sustainable and worthwhile relationships between businesses and customers.

-1. Doug Kessler says
+1. Doug Kessler avatar

 Been there.
 Tore my hair out.
 Didn’t even get the t-shirt.